JonathanKwak/R6-viewmodel-arms/README.md

 # R6 viewmodel arms
 In a default ROBLOX game, your character's arms will not follow your camera like a first person shooter's viewmodel would.
 This script would solve that problem.
+This system also uses an external 3rd party module for smoothening transitions, called `spring.lua`

 Here is the forum link for the original documentation: https://devforum.roblox.com/t/r6-arms-as-viewmodels/1705291